3xz/necropolis-dev-console-research/README.md

 Your [save] data is your own responsibility.
 It's on you if your data explodes.

+## Contributions

+Contributions are welcome!
+Ideally, all commands can be given descriptions.
+Please don't straight-up copy the code as a description (`usedailyseed` is a good example as it's an `if` statement).

 ## Access

 While in-game do the following: